51ngul4r1ty/atoll-core/README.md

 want to start with the "Other Docs" section below.
 If not, and you just want to get going as quickly as possible then you're in the right section.

+Everyone contributing to this repo should read this document: [IMPORTANT.md](docs/IMPORTANT.md)

 Tools Used
 ----------